MrCirca/zabbix-routeros-bgp/README.md

 Project Files:

-1) bgp_peer_field.sh Call the API and print state or uptime of peer name.
+1) bgp_peer_field.sh Calls the API and prints state or uptime of peer name.
-2) bgp_peer_names.sh Call the API and print peer names.
+2) bgp_peer_names.sh Calls the API and prints peer names.
 3) apriros.py Is the Mikrotik API that is not interactive and can get the output you want.

-*The reason that i made bgp_peer_names.sh , cause zabbix can discovery peer names and make item for each peer name*
+*The reason I created the bgp_peer_names.sh is so that zabbix can discover the peer names and create items for each peer name.*